 What’s more, remember all those stories in the ’80s about alien abduction — all the folks who looked like future Trump voters who claimed to have been taken aboard alien spaceships and probed while under a state of hypnosis?
 According to the movie, that’s now part of the conspiracy.
 The abductions, it turns out, were all staged as an act of counterintelligence.
 Richard Doty, a sleazy-impish retired agent of the Air Force Office of Special Investigations, claims that it was his job to hoax UFO researchers (there’s a whole documentary about Doty, entitled “Mirage Men”), in part to make them look like wackjobs.

 In the ’70s, people got off on the sheer wish-fulfillment awesomeness of close encounters, the whole religious “Whoa!” factor of it.
 But what the science-fiction-is-real circus of “Close Encounters of the Fifth Kind” is selling is the dream that aliens could save us from the darkness of America.
 They’ve become sci-fi versions of Jesus crossed with Noam Chomsky.
 (And does this movie, as it implies, really think that the Russians or the Chinese would be any more humane about it?
 Vladimir Putin would eat an alien for breakfast.)
 The movie is predicated on a kind of emotional formula in which deep-state secrecy equals cover-up, and if there’s a cover-up then there must have been something to cover up.
 The film works like a drug, or maybe the cakes Alice eats in “Alice in Wonderland.”
-It says to its audience: Experience this movie, and it will clear your mind of the disinformation, laying bear the glowing nugget of revelation under the conspiracy.
+It says to its audience: Experience this movie, and it will clear your mind of the disinformation, laying bare the glowing nugget of revelation under the conspiracy.

 But as it goes on, this all becomes a marketing hook for an increasingly flaked-out fantasy.
 In the midst of his anti-government screed, Steven Greer slips in that there have been many, many extraterrestrials captured and killed, and that in the desert of Arizona “there’s an underground facility where there are nine different ET craft that are there with all the autopsy bodies.”
 His proof?
 “There’s a man on my team who used to work in that facility.”
 He goes on to compare the aliens who’ve visited the earth to Gandhi.
 And that’s before the movie, in its windy second half (ESP, the physics of teleportation, aliens as mystical avatars of a one-universe consciousness), threatens to become a quantum version of “Koyaanisqatsi.”